wazo-platform/wazo-doc/source/contact_center/statistics/statistics.rst

 ========

 The statistics page is used to monitor the efficiency of queues and agents.
-Statistics are automatically generated twice per day (6:00 AM and 12:00 PM).
+Statistics are automatically generated every six hours.
 They can also be generated manually.

 Configuration